lgmorand/workshop-aca/_entries/02-04 createrevision.md

 {% endcollapsible %}

-Once your new revision is provisioned, you can split the traffic between them.
+Once your new revision is provisioned, you can split the traffic between them using the revision management panel within the Azure portal.

 > Note that new revisions remain active until you deactivate them, or you set your container app to automatically deactivate old revisions.